List of W Idioms:

 - Sadly, my father fell off the wagon and we’re trying to persuade him to go back to rehab.

-on the wagon: not drinking after having been drinking regularly (this term is generally used for people with problems with alcohol).
+on the wagon: not drinking after having been drinking regularly (this term is generally used for people who have problems with alcohol).

 - We’re all relieved my son is finally on the wagon and hope he can stay on it.